theNerd247/sermons/personal/identity/notes.md

 What makes life vibrant?
 Also, how are you supposed to live the Christian life?

-My personal relationship with God is best described by...

-  * ... a hamster running on a wheel;
-  * ... running from the cops
-  * ... a friendship
-  * ...
-I'm not sure; God feels distant or I don't think about Him much

 Many Christians go through life feeling like a hamster on a wheel.
 They try as hard as they can to obey God only to run out of steam and fall into a dry spell.
 God feels distant and, frankly, unpleasant.
 You may even feel ashamed